- Season & Tickets

-While some colleges at UT will allow you to declare a minor in Theatre and/or Dance, the Department of Theatre and Dance will not recognize any official minor.
+The Department of Theatre and Dance does not offer any official minor.
+Some colleges at UT will allow you to declare a minor in Theatre and/or Dance.
 It is the student’s responsibility to identify courses available to them as non-majors that fulfill the requirements of their own college.
 These students should meet with an academic advisor in the college in which they are currently enrolled to discuss how to complete a minor for their particular degree plan.

 Yes!
 The department produces six to eight productions per season.
 In addition, the Lab Theatre serves as a performance hub for student developed and driven work.
-And, the Cohen New Works Festival supports 30 projects every other spring.
-Add it up – and in a given year, you have over 50 performance opportunities in a given year!
+And, the Cohen New Works Festival supports up to 40 projects every other spring.
+Add it up – and you have over 50 performance opportunities in a given year!
 While there are many opportunities, actors should keep in mind that primary casting consideration goes to students in the B.F.A. in Acting program.

 The College of Fine Arts Career Services (FACS) provides a full range of services and resources to help you realize your full potential during and after your time at UT.

 Peruse our alumni profiles and set your mind at ease!
 Longhorns are enjoying great success in theatre, dance, and business.

 Yes!
-The Department of Theatre and Dance is close-knit community of students and faculty dedicated to exploring the performing arts.
+The Department of Theatre and Dance is a close-knit community of students and faculty dedicated to exploring the performing arts.
 Here, you can collaborate with your peers through the Fine Arts Council and Hook ‘Em Arts.
-And, connect with Theatre and Dance by become of fan on Facebook and following us on Twitter and Tumblr!
+And, connect with Theatre and Dance by liking us on Facebook and following on Twitter, Tumblr, and Instagram!